 Petty Cash Book – Meaning, Cash Book Vs petty cash Book

-Petty Cash Book – The cash book as seen above is used for recording all major payments.
-But, in every business a number of petty (small) Payment like that for postage, carriage, stationery, entertainment, cartage, conveyance etc. are paid frequently even in a single day.
+Petty Cash Book: The cash book as seen above is used for recording all major payments.
+But, in every business, a number of petty (small) Payments like that for postage, carriage, stationery, entertainment, cartage, conveyance etc. are paid frequently even in a single day.
 If all these petty expenses are to be recorded in the main cash book.
 It would be come too bulky and difficult to handle therefore, it is usual for the business units to maintain a separate cash book to record small payments only.
 Such a cash book is known as petty-cash book.
 Petty cash book can be of two types.

 - a) Simple petty cash book and